Improved bounds for the Erd\H{o}s-Rogers function: The proofs of the auxiliary lemmas

 \begin{definition} An \emph{abstract core container} $W$ is a colour configuration whose nodes are $\{x\}\cup\{y\}\cup Z$ and in which every $z\in Z$ is contained in at least one abstract core, where an abstract core is defined as follows.

-An \emph{abstract core} in a core container is an induced subconfiguration $S$ containing $x$ and $y$ such that for any induced subconfiguration $S'\subset S$ containing $x,y$, we have $v(S')\geq v(S)$ and such that for any two distinct $u,v\in S$ there is a unique colour that labels both $u$ and $v$.
+An \emph{abstract core} in a core container is an induced subconfiguration $S$ consisting of at most $t$ nodes and containing $x$ and $y$ such that for any induced subconfiguration $S'\subset S$ containing $x,y$, we have $v(S')\geq v(S)$ and such that for any two distinct $u,v\in S$ there is a unique colour that labels both $u$ and $v$.

 The \emph{size} of a core container is the number of nodes it contains.

 A core container is \emph{irreducible} if it is not possible to remove a label or colour and still have a core container. \end{definition}